mmistakes/mm-github-pages-starter/_projects/hydra.md

   - distributed systems
   - security
 excerpt: Hydra is a decentralized and secure authentication system to access services on the Internet.
+tagline: Hydra is a decentralized and secure authentication system to access services on the Internet.
 header:
   overlay_color: "#333"
   show_overlay_excerpt: false